tejaasss/excelPivotTableCaseStudy/README.md

 # excelPivotTableCaseStudy
-Contains case studies in Microsoft excel with pivot multiple tables and charts.
+Contains case studies in Microsoft Excel files with multiple pivot tables and charts.